redis-stack/redis-stack-docs/docs/stack/get-started/tutorials/stack-node.md

 ## Wrap-up

 So, now you know how to use Express + Redis OM to build an API backed by Redis Stack.
-And, you've gotten yourself some pretty decent started code in the process.
+And, you've got yourself some pretty decent started code in the process.
 Good deal!
 If you want to learn more, you can check out the [documentation](https://github.com/redis/redis-om-node) for Redis OM.
 It covers the full breadth of Redis OM's capabilities.

 Thanks for taking the time to work through this.
 If you have any questions, the [Redis Discord server](https://discord.gg/redis) is by far the best place to get them answered.
 Join the server and ask away!